-A1.
-Mr Chairman, Sir, first let me thank Honourable members for their comments and suggestions.
-Given the constraint of time, I shall endeavour to elaborate on the policy intent and address specific comments wherever possible.
+- A1.
+Mr/Madam Chairman, let me first thank Honourable members for their comments and suggestions.
+Given the constraint of time, I shall endeavour to elaborate on the policy intent and address specific comments wherever possible. - A2.

-A2.
 The issues that Members have raised reflect the opportunities and challenges that Singapore faces today, and how the Government will ensure that as an economy, we are well equipped to tap these opportunities.
-These centre around four broad areas:

-• Firstly, the need to ensure high government performance,

-- Secondly, suggestions to enhance our tax regime, in particular leveraging on it, to achieve social and environmental objectives; - Thirdly, measures to aid businesses in their economic expansion and transformation; and
+These centre around four broad areas: - First, the need to ensure high government performance, efficient resource utilisation and accountability; - Second, suggestions to enhance our tax regime, in particular leveraging on it, to achieve social and environmental objectives; - Third, measures to aid businesses in their economic expansion and transformation; and

-• Fourthly, preparing for the future through the next wave of e-Government innovation.
+• Fourth, preparing for the future through the next wave of e-Government innovation.

 A3.
-Sir, I will address each of these areas in turn and, if time permits, to take on the related issues that Members have raised during the Budget Debate last week as well.
+Sir/Madam, I will address each of these areas in turn, and if time permits, the related issues that some Members have raised during the Budget Debate last week but were not addressed in the Budget Round-up Speech.